Tuition fees are higher for overseas students than for Home fee status students.

-Generally speaking, in order to be considered as a Home (UK/EU) student for tuition fee purposes, you need to either live in one of the EU member states or have indefinite leave to enter or remain in the UK.
+Currently, in order to be considered as a Home fee status student for tuition fee purposes, you generally need to either live in one of the EU member states or have indefinite leave to enter or remain in the UK.
 In addition, you need to have lived in the European Economic Area (EEA) for the last three years, not solely for educational purposes.
+Some students from the EEA and Switzerland may also be eligible for Home fee status and financial support available to EU students.
+The UK government has issued the following statement regarding funding for EU students:

 If you're still unsure about your fee status or you think you may be liable for overseas fees, request a fee status assessment questionnaire from any of the College admissions offices and complete and return it with your application form.